-This blog is to share my thoughts and creations as an artist and designer.
-Posting info on owning my own Greeting Card and Graphic Design Business, Buddy-Girl Greetings upcoming events, design tips and any personal or random thoughts that I might have.
-I would love any feedback and comments anybody might have for me and I hope you enjoy reading my blog.
-We are located in - Kitsap County, 98312
+The Buddy-Girl blog is our place to talk graphic design, express our opinions, thoughts, new creations, Buddy-Girl Greetings upcoming events, design tips and any personal or random thoughts that we might have.
+We would love any and all feedback and comments anybody might have for us and I hope you enjoy reading our blog.

 Tuesday, January 18, 2011